Trump's Desperation for a Deal May Play Into Kim's Hand

 “Trump’s already said he wants U.S. troops out of South Korea, so why wouldn’t he jump at such an opportunity?” adds King.
 “Trump can thus redefine successful denuclearization as having secured the U.S. homeland.”

-Already, Trump agreed at Singapore to suspend joint South Korea-U.S. military drills, which was a red line for all previous administrations.
+Already, Trump agreed at his first summit with Kim in Singapore in June to suspend joint South Korea-U.S. military drills, which was a red line for all previous administrations.
 And his travails at home—with the U.S. government shutdown over funding his proposed border wall a month old, and no breakthrough in trade negotiations with China in sight—may make the self-styled master dealmaker keener to secure a deal, any deal, at whatever cost.

 What does this mean for South Korea?
 Worst case scenario is that it’s left exposed and isolated by the U.S. with a fanatical foe just miles away.
 Yup, Vietnam may be the perfect place for Trump-Kim 2.0.
 Adds Lee: “Act two of a Shakespearean tragedy-in-the-making opens next month in Hanoi.”